MicrosoftDocs/customer-insights/topics/create-project.md

 ### Member permissions

-Customer Analytics for Private Preview has only the role of **Owner** currently available, with the following permissions enabled:
+Product Insights has only the role of **Owner** currently available, with the following permissions enabled:

 - Configure company
 - Create projects